Tower: Data Structures in Quantum Superposition: : Recursive Data Structure Operations

-If the function being called, $f_2$, has no bound, it must be called with no bound and the correct arguments.
-If it has a bound, it must be called with a bound, which in turn may refer only to the bound variable of the caller function $f_1$.
-In the last rule, the function $f$ is making a recursive call, which requires the bound to be smaller than the bound variable $\bVar$.\footnotemark
+If the function being called, $f_2$, is not recursive, it must be called with no bound and the correct arguments.
+If it is recursive, it must be called with a bound, which in turn may refer only to the bound variable of the caller function $f_1$.
+In the last rule, the function $f$ is making a recursive call to itself, which requires the bound to be smaller than the bound variable $\bVar$.

 In~\Cref{sec:full-semantics}, we define the new judgment for well-formation of statements.
 The judgment $\stmtokf{\fctx}{\ctx}{f}{\sStmt}{\ctx'}$ states that under $\fctx$ and $\ctx$, inside function $f$, statement $\sStmt$ is well-formed and yields new context $\ctx'$.
 Most of the rules simply add $\fctx$ and $f$.
 The new rule for \texttt{return} requires that the context contains only the returned variable, and yields an empty context.